What medications can be used to treat rhinitis and post-nasal drip?

 Intra-nasal glucocorticoids (steroid sprays applied directly into the nose) are often recommended as the first line of treatment.
 Steroids are potent anti-inflammatory and anti-allergic agents and may relieve most of the associated symptoms of runny and itchy nose, nasal congestion, sneezing, and post-nasal drip.

 These are generally used once or twice daily.
-It is recommended to tilt the head forward during the administration to avoid from spraying the back of the throat instead of the nose.
+Tilt the head forward during administration to avoid spraying the back of the throat instead of the nose.

 Antihistamines can be divided into two groups: